Jack12816/greppy/docs/guide/11_cluster.md

 ### Description

 The worker is started and managed by the cluster master.
 After forking the worker process, the backend configuration is loaded and all connections for the specific modules are established.
 Once completed, the Express application is initialized and middleware is loaded into the application's request stack.
 Subsequently, the specific modules are searched for controllers and integrated into the application.
-Furthermore, the ``configure`` method is called to load worker specific middleware or to start other bootstrapping processes.
+Furthermore, the ``configure()`` method of the worker context is called to load worker specific middleware or to start other bootstrapping processes.

 Finally, the HTTP server is provided with the configured Express